 Get A Green Cart:

 Residents that have long driveways or live on an island can get a backyard composter instead of a green cart.
-Residents that live in the area seasonally, live on a private road, have a long driveway or live on an island must separate their organics from garbage and recycle too.
+Residents that live on a private road, have a long driveway or live on an island must separate their organics from garbage and recycle too.

 Mini Bins for Organics Storage in the Kitchen